knlrvr/react-notes/README.md

 ![react-notes](https://user-images.githubusercontent.com/91632194/224813184-8bab37c3-608f-4455-81b7-a42b7ea907b6.png)

 ## Description
 A notes app made with React.
-This app uses localStorage to store your notes, similar to my previous to-do app.
+This app uses localStorage to store your personal notes and logs the date and time of any notes you create.
+You can view, edit, or delete any notes you've created.
+This app also features a search bar so you can easily find any notes you have created!
+You can also toggle between dark mode or light mode.

 Each note used to display with a random background color, but on page reload, the background colors would occasionally be absent from one or more of the notes.

 > Code for random background colors (not included in commit)